bregeabe/NMU-antibiotics-2024/antibiotic-report.md

     - *diagnosis* (string) - The identification of a disease or condition.
         - Examples inculude: Sore in mouth, Annual check up.
     - *isReceivingTherapy* (boolean) - is the patient recieving antimicrobial therapy?
-    - *testOrdered* (boolean) - What kind of test was ordered for the patient?
+    - *testOrdered* (string) - What kind of test was ordered for the patient?
 - **Specimen**
-    - *type* (enum) - What type is the specimen - CSF, Urine, Sputum etc.
+    - *type* (enum) - What type is the specimen (CSF, Urine, Sputum etc.)
-    - *directGramStain* (enum) - Test that checks to see if you have a bacterial infection.
+    - *directGramStain* (enum) - Test that checks to see if you have a bacterial infection / help identify it.
+(WBCs, EPIs, GPC, ...)
     - *cultureReadout* (struct) - read out cultures each day until they can be finalized.
         - date (date) - MM/DD/YYYY
         - time (time) - Military time
         - criticalResults - Document if a result was "critical" and called directly to the provider.
     - *colonyDescription* (string) - physically describe the colonies.
     - *biochemicalReactions* (string) - list all biochemical testing performed and what the results were.
-    - *simulatedBiochems* (struct) - These are simulated tests to demonstrate ideas to the tests they cannot run.
+    - *simulatedBiochems* (struct) - These are simulated tests to demonstrate ideas about tests they cannot run.
         - testName (string)
         - describeInoculation
         - temperature (integer)